Mason Greenwood: England youth level

-Senior level
+England senior level

 Greenwood was named in the England senior squad for the first time on 25 August 2020.
 He made his debut on 5 September in a 1–0 away win over Iceland in a 2020–21 UEFA Nations League A match, coming on as a 78th-minute substitute.
 On 7 September, he and Phil Foden were withdrawn from the England squad after breaking COVID-19 quarantine guidelines in Iceland by leaving the part of the hotel that the squad was occupying; media reports alleged that the players had met two women in another part of the hotel.

-Despite his strong start to the 2021–22 season where he had scored three goals in three games, Greenwood was not selected for the September 2021 World Cup qualifiers by England manager Gareth Southgate who stated, "He is in our thoughts, I've spoken with him and his club, he is a player we really like.
+Greenwood was not selected for the September 2021 World Cup qualifiers by England manager Gareth Southgate who stated, "He is in our thoughts, I've spoken with him and his club, he is a player we really like.
 We are all very conscious that he makes the progression at the right time."

+More recently in September 2025, after picking up form for French club Marseille, Greenwood kept his hopes of being called up to the England first team for the first time since November 2021, England manager Thomas Tuchel confirmed he will not be considered, leaving Greenwood to be most likely to be left out of the 2026 World Cup.

+Request to change teams

+In August 2024, it was announced that Greenwood had filed papers to request to be able to switch his international eligibility to Jamaica.
+The FA confirmed in March 2025 that Greenwood had made the switch.
+In early 2025, newly appointed manager of England senior team Thomas Tuchel informed Greenwood would not be part of his plans.
+English Football Association chief executive Mark Bullingham also confirmed that Greenwood had asked to switch allegiances to Jamaica.